Earn your PhD in Music Theory

 In addition to advanced studies leading to the PhD in music theory, we offer a theory pedagogy minor that prepares graduate students specializing in music performance to teach college-level music theory.
 Our weekly colloquium lecture series brings distinguished guest speakers to campus as well as provides a forum for our own faculty and graduate students to share their recent research.

-The theory area at the University of Iowa comprises a small group of scholars doing cutting-edge research in areas such as transformational theory, popular music, critical theory, modal theory, and history of theory.
-Our research expertise spans the Renaissance era through the early 21st century.
+The Music Theory faculty at the University of Iowa comprises a small group of scholars doing cutting-edge research in areas such empirical musicology, music cognition, music theory pedagogy, musical form, and popular music.
+Our research expertise spans the Baroque era to the present.

 How to apply to the program